eml-constraint use of identifers

 does not apply to constraints that apply to only a single entity such as UNIQUE

-Updated by Chad Berkley over 20 years ago
+Updated by Chad Berkley almost 21 years ago

 In looking at this issue, I think the best way to handle this would be to split eml-attribute up into multiple files. i.e. one attribute per xml file so that each attribute has its own identifier.
 This would make it easy to specify a single attribute of a single entity. this may also allow for the precise normalization of attributes in their association to a specific entity.
 Instead of having to reuse an entire list of attributes per entity, individual attributes can be reused.